soierr/gl-airline/README.md

 ### Potential problems

-Below is the the maven test output snippet:
+Below is the the mvn test output snippet:

 [INFO] Scanning for projects...
 [WARNING]